iDoka/awesome-canbus/README.md

 * [J1939-Framework](https://github.com/famez/J1939-Framework) - Framework to work with J1939 Frames used in CAN bus in bus, car and trucks industries.
 * [python-j1939](https://github.com/milhead2/python-j1939) - SAE J1939 support dependent on python-can package.
 Provides codec and filtering by PGN but not full SPN decoding.
 * [can-utils with J1939 support](https://github.com/kurt-vd/can-utils/tree/j1939-v6) - Fork of can-utils with a few additional tools for J1939.
-* [test-can-j1939](https://github.com/kurt-vd/test-can-j1939) - how to use CAN J1939 on linux.
+* [test-can-j1939](https://github.com/kurt-vd/test-can-j1939) - How to use CAN J1939 on linux.
-* [libj1939](https://github.com/paoloteti/libj1939) - library to work with J1939 Frames (intended to be used in microcontrollers).
+* [libj1939](https://github.com/paoloteti/libj1939) - Library to work with J1939 Frames (intended to be used in microcontrollers).
-* [Pretty-J1939](https://github.com/nmfta-repo/pretty_j1939) - python libs and scripts for pretty-printing J1939 logs.
+* [Pretty-J1939](https://github.com/nmfta-repo/pretty_j1939) - Python libs and scripts for pretty-printing J1939 logs.
-* [TruckDevil](https://github.com/LittleBlondeDevil/TruckDevil) - a tool and framework for interacting with and assessing ECUs that use J1939 for communications on the CANBUS.
+* [TruckDevil](https://github.com/LittleBlondeDevil/TruckDevil) - A tool and framework for interacting with and assessing ECUs that use J1939 for communications on the CANBUS.

 ### J2534 Tools